 I have written an exhaustive piece on Evans’ treatment of ‘Nardis’ throughout his career, especially as the showpiece of the last trio, beginning with Bill’s solo introductions (some of the most moving, harrowing music ever recorded), followed by a bass and then a drum solo.

 I recently revisited this fine video of Evans, Gomez and Marty Morell in a home concert in Helsinki, 1970.
 It includes an extended ‘Nardis’ (after a great interview), complete with a somewhat extended solo piano intro, followed by a 3-minute bass solo, the earliest such treatment I’ve found.

 Compare Gomez’s solo there to Johnson’s here, also ‘Nardis’ in Helsinki, 1980.
 There’s a quantum difference.
 I don’t want to diss Eddie Gomez.
 You listen and judge.

 Bass solos are tough.
 There’s never been a bassist who could fill a hall playing solo – not Jaco, not Ron Carter, not Mingus.
-(McCartney comes close here.)
+(McCartney comes close here, but it’s a small room.)
 But Marc Johnson here?
 He’s got game.
 It’s worth listening to.